AmrajKoonar/MovieMind/README.md

 python main.py
 ```

-The GUI will launch where you can begin searching for movie recommendations
+The GUI will launch where you can begin searching for movie recommendations.

 ---